twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 ## Set environment variables

-You can set extra environment variables for your scripts in the `scriptEnv` section of your config file.
+You can set extra environment variables for your scripts, hooks, and commands in the `scriptEnv` section of your config file.
 For example, to set the `MY_VAR` environment variable to `my_value`, specify:

 ```toml title="~/.config/chezmoi/chezmoi.toml"
 [scriptEnv]